dbcoliveira/yolt/README.md

 # yolt
 Yolt, a exploratory unikernel implementation

-Yolt prototype was built during covid19 lockdown (jun-jul 2020).
+Yolt prototype was built during covid19 lockdown (May-Jun 2020).
 The intention was to become up to date with x86-64 architecture on unikernel and microkernel developments.
 Initial focus has been on non-uniform and symmetric multiprocessing and paging organisation.

 ## Implementation